 I actually uploaded a video comparing different primers for EVA foam:

 Oh, and this is an armor piece I made out of high density EVA foam and primed with Plasti Dip.
 Wondering about the cool rusty paint job?
-My Advanced Painting Book for will help you!
+Check out my Advanced Painting Book for a detailed tutorial!

-If you want to get more info about costume and prop making, check out my Costume Making Guide, which shows you how to work with EVA foam AND Worbla.
+If you want to get more into costume and prop making, check out my brand new Costume Making Guide, which introduces you to cosplay in general and shows you how to work with EVA foam AND Worbla.
 It teaches you all kinds of different techniques to shape, prime, and paint your costumes and props!
-You’ll get it in my shop or on Amazon!
-Please read this while you wait for my inevitable book about making costumes with EVA foam. 😉
+It’s the first ‘official’ book I released with an US publisher, so I’m quite proud of it!
+Check it out on Amazon!

 Well, back to the topic…